Table of Contents

 Whether you decide to attend a trade school or community college, the costs will vary.
-As of 2016, the average cost of a trade school education was $33,000, while yearly tuition and fees at community colleges currently average $3,770.
+As of 2023, the average cost of a trade school education is between $5,000-$15,0001.

 Another consideration for trade schools versus community colleges is your course of study and future plans.
 If you're sure of your future career, a trade school may be a better option because it's more specialized.
-But if you want to take general courses or get your prerequisites out of the way before attending a four-year college, community college might be worthwhile because it's much more affordable: According to the College Board, the average total annual cost of a four-year public university (tuition and fees with estimated room and board) for in-state students in 2020-2021 was $22,180.
-At private universities, the cost was more than double — a whopping $50,770.
+But if you want to take general courses or get your prerequisites out of the way before attending a four-year college, community college might be worthwhile because it's much more affordable.

 Community college can also give you time to figure out your chosen career.
 It's safe to say that not every 18-year-old knows what they want to do in life.
 Taking two years to learn and explore before you and your family make the financial commitment a four-year degree entails can be a great idea — especially as college costs continue to rise.